rogsme/rogs.me/content/posts/how-i-got-a-residency-appointment-thanks-to-python-and-selenium.md

 appointments, you just had to get there early and wait for the secretary to review your files and assign someone to attend you.
 But now, they had implemented an appointment system that you could do from the comfort of your own home/office.
-There was just one issue: **there where never appointments available**.
+There was just one issue: **there were never appointments available**.

 That was a little stressful.
 I was developing a small _tick_ by checking the site multiple times a day, with no luck.
 But then, I decided I wanted to do a